-- Each student receives a minimum of 4 school reports per year (Halloween, Christmas, Easter, summer); - Third and Sixth Years receive school reports at Halloween, and after the 'Mocks' and official DES results from State Examinations; - School reports are an important part of the communication between school and parents.
+- Each student will receive a minimum of 3 school reports per year following the conclusion of each 11 week assessment block (November, February, June) - School reports are an important part of the communication between school and parents.
 They inform parents of student performance, effort, areas for improvement, behaviour, attendance and punctuality.
 Parents are encouraged to keep these reports as a record of their child's progress in school; - ETSS Wicklow's teachers use 'free form' reporting comments on the Vsware system which supports the formative assessment approach that is so important to the school's ethos.
 This individualised form of feedback allows students and parents to identify strengths and areas that require improvement.